A few things to note for 2021 with full details further down the page –

 - Loretta / Draper ~20 miles east of Park Falls

 Spectators: The Ojibwa checkpoint is in Ojibwa County Park, 4 miles west of Winter and 1 mile east of Ojibwa, on the south side of Hwy 70.
-NO spectators are allowed inside the checkpoint.
+No racers or spectators are allowed inside the checkpoint this year.
 Feel free to walk out the spur trail and onto the Tuscobia Trail.
 It is a very pretty section!